eliseevmv/Checkout-DotNet-Challenge/readme.md

         data store returns an exception
         returns 200 to the merchant

-This scenario is implemented as a component test
+This scenario is implemented as a component test.

 It is unclear what status code should Payment Gateway return to the merchant if the Bank processed the payment but the data store returned an error.
-It depends on whether it is safe to re-send thepayment request to the Bank endpoint.
+It depends on whether it is safe to re-send the payment request to the Bank endpoint.

 I have made an assumption that rhe Bank endpoint is not idempotent and it is not safe to re-send payment request to the Bank.
 In this case Payment Gateway should catch the exception from DB and return 200 to the merchant to ensure the merchant